-In this regard, it is necessary to emphasise the consensus view in legal doctrine and jurisprudence, as well as in the explanatory report giving the rationale adopted by legislators, is that in this case the burden of proof has been reversed (weighing on the entity), although this position has been revised by the Supreme Court of Cassation.
-4
+In this regard, it is necessary to emphasise the consensus view in legal doctrine and jurisprudence, as well as in the explanatory report giving the rationale adopted by legislators, is that in this case the burden of

 3 In this regard, the Explanatory Report emphasises: "we begin with the presumption (empirically founded) that, in the case of an offence committed by a senior manager, the "subjective" requirement for the entity's liability is satisfied, since top management expresses and represents the entity's policy.
 If this is not the case, the company must demonstrate that it played no role, and this can only be done by demonstrating satisfaction of a series of concurrent requirements".